psarando/shire-reckoning/README.md

 Eventually these differences would add up, and after only 2000 years the calendars would permanently shift 1 day off from where they started (or by 5 days with no millennial adjustments).
-So if the Shire Calendar started reckoning from a [proleptic Gregorian](https://en.wikipedia.org/wiki/Proleptic_Gregorian_calendar) December 23 in 1 A.D., then its New Year's Day would end up on our December 22 for a few centuries after the year 2000,
+So for example, if the Shire Calendar started reckoning from a [proleptic Gregorian](https://en.wikipedia.org/wiki/Proleptic_Gregorian_calendar) December 23 in 1 A.D., then its New Year's Day would end up on our December 22 for a few centuries after the year 2000,